Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_policy.md

 * `bucket` - (Required) The name of the bucket to which to apply the policy.
 * `policy` - (Required) The text of the policy.
 Bucket policies are limited to 20 KB in size.

-~> **Note** The S3 API supports Bucket Policy with some limitations.
+~> **Note** The S3 API supports bucket policy with some limitations.
-In particular, you cannot specify a user as Principal, but only the project that owns the bucket.
+In particular, you cannot specify a user as principal, but only the project that owns the bucket.
 Accordingly, all project users will be granted the same permissions.
-For more information about Bucket Policy restrictions, see [user documentation][policy-restrictions].
+For more information about bucket policy restrictions, see [user documentation][policy-restrictions].

 ## Attributes Reference